ashvardanian/SimSIMD/include/README.md

 We recommend [Fork Union](https://github.com/ashvardanian/ForkUnion) for that host-side orchestration.
 OpenMP is still a reasonable fit if the rest of your application already uses it.
 Manual thread pools and task systems also work well because the kernels have explicit row-range interfaces.

+The C++26 Executors TS (`std::execution`) is a natural fit here.
+NumKong kernels take explicit row-range parameters and do not own threads, so they compose directly with `std::execution::bulk` or any sender/receiver scheduler.
+When executors ship in your toolchain, replacing the `parallel_for` lambda above with a `bulk` sender is a one-line change.

 ## Integration Notes